seanWLawrence/instacrypt/README.md

 ## What this plugin is not

-- A custom algorithm, or 'hacker-proof ultra 3000' cryptography module.
 - A
   [Cipher](https://nodejs.org/api/crypto.html#crypto_crypto_createcipheriv_algorithm_key_iv_options)
   or decryption tool (once you create an encrypted string, you can only compare